IndigoUnited/js-dejavu/README.md

 console.log("A new indigo was born,", indigo.getName());
 ```

 This will make a `dejavu` global available for you.
-The default version running will be the strict one unless the STRICT environment variable is set to false.
+The default mode running will be the strict one unless the STRICT environment variable is set to false.
 Environment variables can be changed system wide or per process like so:

 ```js